|New York Statues|

 |Giant Santa||Lumberjack and Mortimer Snerd|

-The Big Santa is from the same mold as those shown at this page.
+The Big Santa was from the same mold as those shown at this page.
 It was part of the original park which opened in 1963 and was known as Christmas City, USA.
 The name was changed to Magic Forest in 1965.
 The Caveman and Astronauts statues came from Time Town, an amusement park in Bolton Landing, NY which operated from 1970-1981.
 An identical Caveman statue is located in Grants Pass, OR.

 |Michelin Man and